What Is Squash?

 The Forbes study noted that squash burns 517 calories per half hour of playing — more than every other sport in their survey.
 This means you can get a great workout in a short period of time.

 The sport of squash encourages lots of running.
 You’re chasing the ball all around the court.
-Squash might not look too difficult when you’re watching from the gallery, but trust me, after moving forwards and backwards and side-to-side for just 30 minutes — all while swinging a racquet — you will probably be exhausted.
+It might not look too difficult when you’re watching from the gallery, but trust me, after moving forwards and backwards and side-to-side for just 30 minutes — all while swinging a racquet — you will probably be exhausted.

 Easy to Organize